 You are an accumulation of all of your experiences.
 And of all the experiences of others which you heard about through stories, news, first or secondhand tellings, etc. You have all of these things living inside you like a chunky manic stew of information and experience.
 Now, you can gingerly put your hand in and grab out a wad like that cartoon-guy on the Bits & Bites commercial.
 “You never know what you’re gonna get!”
 Or, you can dive in from, say, the fourth (or fifth) story of a building in your neighbourhood.
 Whatever way you choose to enter the stew of your own personal history, you’re gonna come up with a slew of ideas.
 This is WRITE WHAT YOU KNOW.
 You’re taking from your core and you’re reforming what you–or someone you know or heard of–experienced, and you’re making it a story.
 You are the stew.
 So dive in.
 Discover those situations you think you forgot about, discover places you have been, or scents you remember.
 Or feels you survived.
 Discover all your sub-conscious mind has to offer.
 These are the things you KNOW.
 Write from that place.
 TO THINE OWN SELF BE STEW.

 Now, I bet you’re thinking, ‘that was a pretty weak nod to the bard.
-He merely mentioned Shakespeare in passing!’
+They merely mentioned Shakespeare in passing!’

 Nope.
 That’s not the nod.